pfrazee/crdt_talk/README.md

   BAD: {(1,2), (2,3)} + (3,1)
   BAD: {(1,2), (2,3)} + (3,4) <-- can you guess why?

+  (note to self: use whiteboard)

 -

+how is that useful?

+-

-add-remove partial-order CRDT
+add-remove partial-order set CRDT

-  a DAG with transitive edges (partial order) therefore can handle removes
+think of as a DAG...
+  ...partial order means edges are transitive ...transitive means the gaps will "self-heal" ...which means removes are ok!

   vertices: 2P-set of values
   edges: Growset of {prev, value, next}